As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Oslo is known as the city of museums, with over 50 of them sprawled across the city, including art, history and sculpture museums.
 Each year the city hosts the Nobel peace prize award ceremony and is famous around the world for Ski jumping, being home to Holmenkollen Ski Jump, one of the most famous sporting arenas in the world.

 Oslo is the 4th most expensive city in the world, tied with Sydney Australia according to the EIU Worldwide cost of living study.

 Yet, despite the high cost of visiting Norway, Oslo tourism numbers are booming.
 The country is benefiting from the popularity of winter landscapes and the draw of the Northern Lights – I can certainly see why.

 Top Tourist Attractions in Oslo

-Here is my round up of the top 11 things to do during your visit to Oslo.
-If you need any help finding these attractions or wish to get further advice, I can recommend visiting the lovely people at Oslo tourism office, situated near central station.
+Here is my round-up of the top 12 attractions to visit to Oslo.
+If you need any help finding these attractions or wish to get further advice, I can recommend visiting the lovely people at Oslo tourism office, situated near the central station.

 This list is not exhaustive and there are plenty of other things to do in Oslo, I’d love to hear your favourite attractions in the comments.

 Situated in Frogner Park (sometimes incorrectly called Vigeland Park), the Vigeland sculpture installation is the largest collection of sculptures by one artist.
 Gustav Vigeland created over 200 sculptures in the park between 1924 and 1943, all of them are naked except for one.

 The theme of the park is the circle of life.
 The sculptures are designed to show the emotions that humans experience at different points in their lives.